 This home was built by the Queensland Housing Commission in the 1950s as part of a larger project.
 It has iconic Australian features; in the backyard is a Hills Hoist clothesline and an outhouse ‘dunny’ nestled under a poinciana tree.
-The building’s roof and windows were replaced and therefore failed a heritage listing application.
+The building’s roof and windows were replaced and failed a heritage listing application with Brisbane City Council, who had planned with a developer to ‘improve’ the site.
 However, the block sits in a prominent position between a community garden and a corner block, making it ideal as a community history cafe.

-Apparently, the developer and its body corporate property manager didn’t inform residents of the house’s purpose or in any way facilitate community utilization of the building.
-Subsequently, it has sat unoccupied and idle for 8 years.
-It has not deteriorated much; a testament to its durable build.
+The developer and its body corporate property manager didn’t inform residents of the house’s purpose or in any way facilitate community utilization of the building.
+Subsequently, it sat unoccupied and idle for 8 years.
+It did not deteriorate much; a testament to its durable build.

 In December 2021, the Housing Department sold the three blocks to the developer without public notice.
-The developer’s Development Application to clear all three blocks was approved by Council in 2019, but was delayed by COVID.
+The developer’s application to clear all three blocks was approved by Council in 2019, but was delayed by COVID.

 December, 2021 A PETITION to save these cultural assets was signed by nearly 1,000 people

 16th June, 2022